lamlamnt/Deep_Learned_Features_Visual_Place_Recognition/README.md

 <br> rtk_to_poses.py: converts rtk northing,east,down and rpy data to relative poses for training
 <br> process_images.py: performs demosaicing and reduces resolution of images.
 The resolution of
 <br> transform_tools.py: helper functions
+<br> Should use Robotcar RTK runs for testing visual place recognition (use GPS latitude and longitude)
 <br>
 <br> __6.
 Training Robotcar dataset: see robotcar_deep_learned_visual_features folder__
 <br> Tuning hyperparameters: Besides changing the camera parameters to work with the camera used for Oxford Robotcar, I also changed the gamma rate and step size to make it converge a bit better for Robotcar and changed parameters to make outlier rejection less strict (increased plane error tolerance in config file and accepted depth range in check_valid_disparity in stereo_camera_model.py).